The real skill in digital marketing is persuasion.

 Landing page takeaway: Provide a philanthropic upside to a purchase.
 E.g., “For every new subscription, we’ll donate $10 to The National Wildlife Federation.”
 “Part of your purchase will support the construction of a new children’s home.”

-To recap, here are the advanced persuasion techniques that you can implement on your landing page:
+To recap, here are the advanced persuasion techniques examples that you can implement on your landing page:

 - Limit choices.